alainaplaina/bot/README.md

 # **Telegram Chatbot**

-This is a simple Telegram chatbot built using `python-telegram-bot`.
+This is a simple Telegram chatbot built using python-telegram-bot.
 It responds to user messages with basic commands.

 ## Installation